-Middle School at GA, in its purist form, is a series of moments that create opportunities for transformational experiences: sixth graders explore an author in-depth during their author study project; seventh graders travel to Williamsburg, Virginia; eighth graders immerse themselves in complex and detailed science fair projects.
+Middle School at GA, in its purist form, is a series of moments that create opportunities for transformational experiences: sixth graders explore an author in-depth during their author study project; seventh graders travel to Boston; eighth graders immerse themselves in complex and detailed science fair projects.
 Students lead divisional morning meetings, ski together on Friday afternoons, and participate in community service; advisees develop important relationships with their advisor and learn to become self-advocates who are active participants in their learning; athletes participate, defend and score; artists and actors practice, perform and exhibit…the list could go on and on.

 Ask a faculty member at Germantown Academy why he or she teaches in our Independent Middle School, you're liable to hear some form of this response: "I love the students, their energy, and the substance of the middle school years."
 Ask a GA Middle School student what he or she loves most about GA and the response most often is: "my teachers."
 What you find when you enter our halls are powerful student-teacher relationships that result in active, engaged learners who are immersed in the process of becoming independent, confident, compassionate, collaborative and honorable human beings.

 1:1 Tablet PC Program

-The 1:1 tablet initiative in the seventh and eighth grades provides our students with engaging access to the world and enhanced communication with their teachers.
-In addition to working on the tablets in every class and taking them home each night, students also take a Technology course once per rotation that focuses on good digital citizenship and responsible use of technology.
+The 1:1 tablet initiative provides our students with engaging access to the world and enhanced communication with their teachers.
+In addition to working on the tablets in every class and taking them home each night, students also take a Technology course once per rotation.

 At the end of her shadow day I asked my daughter how she felt, and the word she used was "uplifted."– Christin K., Lower Gwynedd